 Remedy: Check blade flanges or arbor shaft for wear.
 Both flanges should be no less than that recommended by the manufacturer.
 Replace worn parts.

-Remedy: Consult dealer or manufacturer for proper blade to cut materials on the job.
+Remedy: Consult the dealer or manufacturer for the proper blade to cut materials on the job.

-Cause: Insufficient power to permit blade to cut properly (loose V-belts, low voltage, motor lacks horsepower).
+Cause: Insufficient power to permit the blade to cut properly (loose V-belts, low voltage, motor lacks horsepower).

 Remedy: Check belts, voltage, and horsepower.